Any links to Amazon are affiliate links.

 Music is another area I just love.

-- iPod: I have mentioned this before, but my kids have iPods in their rooms.
-We turn them on during independent playtime.
+- iPod: If you do not want a speaker system, an iPod is a great option.
+We did iPods before we did the speakers.
+We turned them on during independent playtime.
 We had originally purchased a CD player for Brayden when he was two, but we quickly decided that was not a desirable item because he could get the CD out, which can lead to scratched and/or broken CDs.
 We discovered we could buy a used iPod and a simple player for less than the CD player.
 People are always upgrading their iPods and selling the old ones for rather inexpensive prices.
 I put all of the kids music on the iPod.
 I can create special playlists for them.
 Also, when they dance around there is no skipping (of the CD).
 Brayden’s docking station is also an iPod Docking Station Alarm Clock so he has an alarm clock in his room.
 These are often on sale for a great price (around $20-30) on the day after Thanksgiving sales if you brave those :).

 - Variety: Get a variety of music for your child to listen to.
-We have soundtracks to musicals, Little People CDs (our favorite is Fisher Price Little People: Sing Along Favorites), classical (a great classical CD for your child is Baby Einstein: Playtime Music Box — I am actually quite surprised at how much our kids love it), and religious music.
+We have soundtracks to musicals, classical (you may be hesitant to go classical, but be encouraged by the fact that I did with my kids as little ones and to this day, they love classical music), and religious music.
 I also put some of my favorite music that my kids love in a special “Mommy’s Music” playlist.
 And don’t forget nursery rhymes.
 There is a lot of fun music out there for kids.

 - Musical Toys: You can purchase or make musical toys for your children to play with.
 Musical Instruments for Kids